Support and benefits

 Lump sum payments

 Following your impairment assessment, a report will be provided to your claims manager detailing the level of whole person impairment expressed as a percentage.
-This report will help your claims manager determine whether you have access to lump sum payments.
+This report will help your claims manager determine whether you have an entitlement to lump sum payments.

 Serious injury support